Hyperion Cantos: Influences

-Much of the appeal of the series stems from its extensive use of references and allusions from a wide array of thinkers such as Teilhard de Chardin, John Muir, Norbert Wiener, and to the poetry of John Keats, the famous 19th-century English Romantic poet, Norse Mythology, and the monk Ummon.
+Much of the appeal of the series stems from its extensive use of references and allusions from a wide array of thinkers such as Teilhard de Chardin, John Muir, Norbert Wiener, and to the poetry of John Keats, the famous 19th-century English Romantic poet, Norse mythology, and the monk Ummon.
 A large number of technological elements are acknowledged by Simmons to be inspired by elements of Out of Control: The New Biology of Machines, Social Systems, and the Economic World.

 The Hyperion series has many echoes of Jack Vance, explicitly acknowledged in one of the later books.

 The title of the first novel, "Hyperion", is taken from one of Keats's poems, the unfinished epic Hyperion.
 Similarly, the title of the third novel is from Keats' poem Endymion.
 Quotes from actual Keats poems and the fictional Cantos of Martin Silenus are interspersed throughout the novels.
 Simmons goes so far as to have two artificial reincarnations of John Keats ("cybrids": artificial intelligences in human bodies) play a major role in the series.

 Setting

 Much of the action in the series takes place on the planet Hyperion.
 It is described as having one-fifth less gravity than Earth standard.
 Hyperion has a number of peculiar indigenous flora and fauna, notably Tesla trees, which are essentially large electricity-spewing trees.
 It is also a "labyrinthine" planet, which means that it is home to ancient subterranean labyrinths of unknown purpose.
 Most importantly, Hyperion is the location of the Time Tombs, large artifacts surrounded by "anti-entropic" fields that allow them to move backward through time.

 In the fictional universe of the Hyperion Cantos, the Hegemony of Man encompasses over 200 planets.
+Faster than light communications technology, Fatlines, are said to operate through tachyon bursts.
+However, in later books it is revealed that they operate through the Void Which Binds.
 The Farcaster network was given to humanity by the TechnoCore and again it was another use of the Void Which Binds that allowed this instantaneous travel between worlds.
-Faster than light communications technology, Fatlines are said to operate through tachyon bursts.
-However, in later books it is revealed that they operate through the Void Which Binds.
-The Hawking Drive was developed by the Human scientists, allowing the faster than light travel which led to the Hegira (from the Arabic word هجرة Hijra, meaning 'migration').
+The Hawking Drive was developed by human scientists, allowing the faster than light travel which led to the Hegira (from the Arabic word هجرة Hijra, meaning 'migration').
 The Gideon drive, a Core-provided starship drive, allows for near-instantaneous travel between any two points in human-occupied space.
 The drive's use kills any human on board a Gideon-propelled starship; thus, the technology is only of use with remote probes or when used in conjunction with the Pax's resurrection technology.
 The resurrection creche can regenerate someone carrying a cruciform from their remains.
 Treeships are living trees that are propelled by ergs (spider-like solid-state alien being that emits force fields) through space.